bennekrouf/mayorana/content/en/blog/memory_mngt_12.md

   - concurrency
 ---

-# Explain Rust's approach to concurrency.
-How do ownership and borrowing prevent data races?
+# How do ownership and borrowing prevent data races?

 Rust’s concurrency model leverages its ownership and borrowing rules to guarantee thread safety at compile time, eliminating data races without requiring a garbage collector.
 This approach ensures safe, high-performance parallelism with minimal runtime overhead.